-A 2-sheet plan set was submitted with the application, prepared by Daniel H. Jameson, P.E., and Stanley Kryla, L.S., at 1" = 20' scale and dated 10/27/2025 with no revisions.
+A 4-sheet plan set, prepared by Daniel H. Jameson, P.E., and Stanley Kryla, L.S., at 1" = 20' scale and dated 10/27/2025 and revised to 01/06/26 was submitted.
 A Wetlands Report, prepared by Ian Cole, Soil Scientist, dated September 21, 2025, was also submitted in support of the application.

 In accordance with Section 5 of the Wetlands Regulations, site plans submitted with permit applications must to comply with the provisions of the latest revision of the Town of Bloomfield Site Plan Checklist.
-The plans submitted did not fully comply and those items missing, or incomplete were communicated to the applicant.
+The revised site plans do not fully comply and those items missing, or incomplete were communicated to the applicant.

 The Wetlands Report identifies the functions and values of the on-site wetlands and watercourses, including the vernal pool.
 Staff is not in full agreement with all of the conclusions and recommendations included in the Report.
-The impacts to wetland and watercourse resources are not minor and additional mitigation measures are appropriate.
+The original proposed impacts to wetland and watercourse resources were slightly reduced with the revised site plans but are not minor and additional mitigation measures are appropriate.